About Ridgefield Washington

 While Ridgefield feels like a small town, thanks to its lovely downtown area and surrounding farmland, it’s located just a short drive from I-5, which offers the town’s residents easy access to the rest of Clark County and the big-city amenities of Portland.

 Meet Our Ridgefield Home Inspector!

-Owner and lead inspector Geoffrey Bennett, CMI, brings nearly a decade of inspection experience to his work.
-Undergirded by a solid background as a licensed general contractor, Geoffrey has remodeled and repaired homes throughout Western Washington.
+Owner and lead inspector Geoffrey Bennett, CMI, brings more than a decade of home inspection experience to his work.
+Undergirded by a solid background as a licensed general contractor, Geoffrey has remodeled and repaired homes throughout Western Washington including Ridgefield.
 Geoffrey has lived and worked in Vancouver, Wa, for over twenty years.
 You will benefit from his professional demeanor, his thorough investigation process, and clear, detailed reports.
 Geoffrey is known for his friendly, patient style.
 He welcomes questions and is happy for clients to accompany him as he inspects.
 His main goal is to provide an accurate, unbiased, and exceptional home inspection every time he meets a new client.

 Ridgefield Home Inspection Tips

 Don’t Neglect a Home Inspection Before Buying Your Next Property